Investors

 Chief Business Development & Investor Relations Officer

 He began his career with the Lippo Group in 2006 when he joined PT Matahari Department Store Tbk, wherein he was last posted as Head of Marketing & Promotion.
-In 2013, he joined the Company as Head of Investor Relations, and in 2019 he was appointed as a member of the Board of Directors, and concurrently holds several positions in the Company’s business units.
+In 2013, he joined the Company as Head of Investor Relations, and in 2019 he was appointed as a member of the Board of Directors of the Company.
+Currently, he also serves as President Commissioner at PT Lenox Pasifik Investama Tbk (since 2020) and Director at PT Star Pacific Tbk (since 2022).

 Jerry Goei